 The sampling frame for NHS accommodation was specially developed for the Labour Force Survey.
-All district health authorities and NHS trusts were asked to supply a complete list of their accommodation (this accommodation mainly comprises what was once known as 'Nurses Homes', but the coverage is more extensive than that name implies).
-Information was received from 417 out of the 455 authorities, trusts and teaching hospitals and the frame is not therefore complete.
-If the coverage of the frame is proportional to the coverage of authorities etc, then the frame contains 92 per cent of all NHS accommodation.
+All district health authorities and NHS trusts were asked to supply a complete list of their accommodation (this accommodation mainly comprises what was once known as 'Nurses Homes', but the coverage is more extensive than that name implies)3.

-Because the area north of the Caledonian Canal is sparsely populated, interviewing a single-stage sample of addresses face to face would be very expensive so the choice lay between a two-stage sample of addresses with interviewing face to face and one drawn from the telephone directory with telephone interviewing.
+Because the area north of the Caledonian Canal is sparsely populated, interviewing a singlestage sample of addresses face to face would be very expensive so the choice lay between a two-stage sample of addresses with interviewing face to face and one drawn from the telephone directory with telephone interviewing.
 A two-stage sample of addresses interviewed face-to-face would lead to larger sampling errors and would still lead to high travel costs in this area.
 The disadvantage of a telephone sample is the bias resulting from non-coverage of people not on the telephone and, among those who are on the telephone, non coverage of ex-directory numbers and new numbers not yet in the directory.
-After investigations of the possible use of random digit dialling it was decided to draw a random sample from the published telephone directory.
+After investigations of the possible use of random digit dialling it was decided to draw a random sample from the published telephone directory4.
 The sample is drawn with a random start and constant interval.
 Further details of the fieldwork are provided in section 5.